Dipsingh/dipsingh.github.io/_posts/2021-1-17-Five-Number-Summary.md

 ---
 layout: post
-title: Six Number Summary for Network Topologies
+title: Five Number Summary for Network Topologies
 ---
 ## Introduction
 You may or may not have already heard about the [Five Number summary](https://en.wikipedia.org/wiki/Five-number_summary) for a dataset.